 A student admitted to the KenanFlagler Business School may begin the undergraduate business program in the spring semester of the second year or fall semester of the third year.
 First- and second-year students in the General College who consider themselves prebusiness majors complete certain prerequisite courses as part of their General Education requirements.
 Preparation for the business major and minor is the same, except that ECON 410 is not a prerequisite for the business minor.

 A prebusiness track includes successful completion (defined as earning a final grade of at least a C, not C-), of the following courses (or their equivalents):

 First-year students are encouraged to complete ENGL 105, the calculus mathematics requirement, ECON 101, and one of the BUSI 101, ECON 410, or STOR 155 courses.
 If students wish to be considered for admission in the spring semester of the second year, they need to complete all requirements by the end of the first semester of the second year.
+Sophomores should not apply for spring admission if they have more than one business prerequisite to complete in the fall semester of their sophomore year.
 To be considered for admission in the fall semester of the third year, all requirements should be completed by the end of the second year.

 For the foundational skills in foreign language, the business school neither requires a particular language nor requires coursework beyond level 3.
 Please note, however, that some overseas study programs are language-based and may necessitate a student's proficiency beyond level 3.
 An emphasis in international business requires completion of a foreign language through level 4.